shockiii/kohana-multilang/README.md

 		'action'			=> NULL,
 	));

-If you access http://www.domain.tld/static/css/custom_page.css, it will not redirect and Route::get('file.css.custom')->uri(array('action' => 'categories')) will not return the uri with a language code.
+If you access `http://www.domain.tld/static/css/custom_page.css`, it will not redirect and `Route::get('file.css.custom')->uri(array('action' => 'categories'))` will not return the uri with a language code.

 ### Language selector menu

-Multilang::selector($current) returns a menu to select the language.
+`Multilang::selector($current)` returns a menu to select the language.
 It will keep the same page.
 The `current` parameter adds the current language in the menu or not.
-You can change the view file multilang/selector.php.
+You can change the view file `multilang/selector.php`.

 ### Misc

-To access the current language, you can use Request::$lang.
+To access the current language, you can use `Request::$lang`.

 ### Input